Wafaamohamed2/Binding/README.md

      JavaScript to enhance user experience.
   - Database Interaction: Utilizes Entity Framework Core for database operations, ensuring robust data handling and integrity.
-  -Authentication: Implements user registration, login, and logout using ASP.NET Core Identity.
+  - Authentication: Implements user registration, login, and logout using ASP.NET Core Identity.
+  - Role-Based Authorization: Restricts access to certain controllers and actions based on user roles.
+  - Claims-Based Authorization: Adds custom claims to the user's identity for more granular access control.

 # Sammary :
-   This project is a comprehensive example of how to build an ASP.NET Core MVC application with model binding, CRUD operations, and user authentication.
+   This project is a comprehensive example of how to build an ASP.NET Core MVC application with model binding, CRUD operations, user authentication and role management.
    It serves as a valuable resource for developers looking to understand these concepts in practice.